 Late retirement factors

-If you retire after your NPA, we’ll be paying your pension for less time and so your benefits are increased.
+If you retire after your NPA, we’ll be paying your pension for less time and so your benefits may be increased.
 We use the late retirement factors to work out how to increase your benefits.

-We have four different late retirement factor tables that we use in combination depending on when you reached your NPA.
+If you’re still contributing in full to USS when you retire, we use four different late retirement factor tables in combination, depending on when you reached your NPA.
 We combine the appropriate factors to create a percentage figure that we use to increase your benefits.
 For example, if the resulting factor was 1.2481, we’d increase your pension (and associated lump sum) by 24.81%.

 These figures are for full years.
 If your calculation relates to a part year, we’ll adjust for that.